 A property costing up to £500,000 qualifies.

-Stamp duty when buying a house explained
+Stamp duty when buying a house for the first time

 Trying to understand the tax and exactly how much you’ll be paying can be tricky.
 It helps to break things down.